bighill/skeleton__python-docker/README.md

 ## Usage

-Write/put code here with `main.py` as the entrypoint
+Write/put code here with `main.py` as the entrypoint.

 Or edit the filename in `Dockerfile`.